microsoft/Nimble/README.md

     -s "memory" # use "table" to use Azure table instead and provide the following -a AZURE_STORAGE_ACCOUNT_NAME
     -k AZURE_STORAGE_MASTER_KEY
     -m The maximum number each endorser can fail a ping before it is considered dead.
-Dont set this, or set it to 0 to disable pinging.
+Don't set this, or set it to 0 to disable pinging.
     -pr the percentage of endorsers that should be held at all time -to the time at which a ping times out.
 This is in secounds
 ```